FGC-9

 The FGC-9 release was accompanied by thorough documentation to aid construction and assembly.
 The documentation has been translated into several other languages since it was first published.
-In April 2021, the MkII revision was released, with several updates designed to make building process simpler.
+In April 2021, the MkII revision was released, with several updates designed to make the building process simpler.
 The files for the firearm's manufacture are available across the internet.

 Etymology

 The gun's name is an initialism for "Fuck Gun Control", with the "9" referencing its 9mm cartridge.